chrisdoc/thesis/thesis.md

 The results showed that this technique works well for longer trips around 20 kilometers because trips can only be estimated if the number of different location areas is greater than 3.
-Schlaich et al. also stated that the presented approach only generates trajectories for sim cards and not for vehicles.
+Schlaich et al. also stated that the presented approach only generates trajectories for SIM cards and not for vehicles.
 A vehicle can have none, one or more SIM cards therefore a vehicle can generate $0..n$ trajectories where $n$ is the number of SIM cards within the vehicle.